ropensci/mcbette/README.md

 When BEAST2 is already installed, yet at a non-default location, one can use the `beast2_bin_path` argument in `create_mcbette_beast2_options`.

+## Code of conduct

+Please note that this package is released with a [Contributor Code of Conduct](https://ropensci.org/code-of-conduct/).
+By contributing to this project, you agree to abide by its terms.

 ## References